dwave-examples/resource-distribution/README.md

 # Installation

-Install the requirements
+* Install the requirements

-`pip install -r requirements.txt`
+`python -m pip install -r requirements.txt`

-Obtain a token from [Mapbox.com](mapbox.com).
+* Obtain a token from [Mapbox.com](mapbox.com).
 It's free for the first 50k access.
-Place your token to a file named `mapbox_token`.
+Place your token into a file named `.mapbox_token`.
 And place the file in the same folder as `run.py`

-Place your `dwave.conf` file in the same folder as `run.py`
+* Place your `dwave.conf` file in the same folder as `run.py` or use `dwave setup` to create one in the default directory

 # Usage